stacklane/docs/🗄/Article/scripting/queries.md

    Return values are optional.
 3. Iteration &mdash; If a container is being iterated (for example in Mustache, as a part of `map()`, etc), then it is selected within the context of each iteration: `Container.all().map(c=>({children: Child.all()}))`.

+## Ancestor Scope

+In certain cases it may be necessary to query for children _across_ containers, up to 1 level deep.
+Take the following model containers and children:  `Project` / `List` / `Task`.
+The following queries are possible:

+1. Single Container &mdash; Query for all `List`'s in a single `Project`, _or_ all `Task`'s in a single `List`.
+2. Across Containers &mdash; Query for all Tasks in a single `Project` (across all `List`'s in 1 `Project`).

+The 3 selection rules still apply.
+When querying across containers the selected container in the example would be `Project` instead of `List`.

 # Unique Value Queries {#unique}